-This UTV equipped with an electric starting system.
-If the battery is under charged, the UTV will not start.
+This UTV equipped with an electric start system.
+If the battery is under charging, the UTV will not run.

-The following troubleshooting list does not cover all the possible causes of troubles.
+The following troubleshooting does not cover all the possible causes of troubles.
 It should be helpful, however, as a guide to troubleshooting.
 Refer to the relative procedure in this manual for inspection, adjustment and replacement of parts.
 Adjustment and replacement must be done by your dealer.